Our green garden

 Indigenous spekboom.

-Trees give to our green garden something immeasurable, but sacred; it's indefinable but you notice it the moment your enter a property that has none.
+Trees give to our green garden something immeasurable yet sacred; it's indefinable but you notice the lack of tranquility the moment your enter a property that has none.
 We have two that are very old, a Liquid Amber and a Tulip; both are nearing one-hundred by my best reckoning.

 And of course a great many smaller trees.
-Two years ago we made the decision to joint the carpet South Africa with Spekboom movement; this little gem is indigenous, and produces apparently a great abundance of nectar for the bees.
+Two years ago we made the decision to join the carpet South Africa with Spekboom movement; this little gem is indigenous and produces a great abundance of nectar for the bees.

 Worm farms

-Worm farms are really just an accelerated compost heap; with nothing else to do in the confined space other than eat and copulate they proliferate at an incredible rate.
+Worm farms are really just an accelerated compost heap; with nothing else to do in the confined space other than eat and copulate the wrigglies proliferate at an incredible rate.

 Water is the greatest enemy of the worm farm; a secure lid is vital.